Non-producibility of arbitrary non-Gaussian states using zero-mean Gaussian states and partial photon number resolving detection: Introduction

-This paper is organized as follows: In Sec.~\ref{Sec:TheState} we consider an $N$-mode Gaussian state that undergoes photon subtraction, $m_j$ photons from the $j$-th mode, and derive the heralded state (conditioned on all the subtractions to succeed).
-In Sec.~\ref{Sec:Main1} we present the fidelity between the heralded state and a given non-Gaussian (target) state, and an upper bound on that fidelity when the target state is a superposition of binary-phase multimode coherent states.
-In Sec.~\ref{Sec:Examples}, we consider two example target states both of whom are special cases of the aforesaid class of target states: coherent-cat (basis) cluster states (CCCS) and coherent Greenberger-Horne-Zeilinger (GHZ) states.
-In Sec.~\ref{Sec:Main2}, we discuss how and when our fidelity upper bound can be used, and we work our way to a general result that CCCS states cannot be produced using photon subtraction on Gaussian states.
-Finally, in Sec.~\ref{Sec:Conclusions}, we summarize our results, their importance, put them in context with the literature on non-Gaussian quantum state preparation, present further intuition, and briefly discuss future directions.
+This paper is organized as follows: In Sec.~\ref{Sec:PartialPNR} we explain how photon subtraction and addition can be seen as a special case of partial PNR.
+Said section can be skipped by the experienced reader but it possesses some pedagogical value, and it sets notation.
+In Sec.~\ref{Sec:Math} we review briefly the mathematical description of partial PNR (see also App.~\ref{App} and~\cite{pizzimenti2021}) and we also provide a simple proof that any pure zero-mean Gaussian state engineered with partial PNR will necessarily give a zero-mean non-Gaussian state.
+In Sec.~\ref{Sec:Fidelity} we present the fidelity between the heralded state and a given non-Gaussian (target) state.
+The idea behind the upper bound on said fidelity is based on the Cauchy-Schwartz inequality.
+In Sec.~\ref{Sec:Product}, we calculate said bound for any product state of single-mode superposition of the binary phase-shift keyed (BPSK) coherent states $|-\gamma\rangle$, $|\gamma\rangle$ and give a few examples.
+In Sec.~\ref{Sec:Entangled} we calculate fidelity upper bounds for multimode entangled states that are superpositions of multimode coherent states where each mode is from the BPSK constellation.
+The first special case of an entangled state of this type that we consider is the coherent GHZ state, for which our fidelity upper bound comes out to $1$ (a trivial upper bound).
+However, for the coherent-cat basis cluster states (CCCS), our fidelity upper bound evaluates to $1/2$, showing such a state cannot be prepared by partial PNR on a zero-mean Gaussian state.
+Finally, in Sec.~\ref{Sec:Conclusions}, we summarize our results: we discuss how the fidelity upper bound relates to the absence of a non-zero mean (or coherent displacement), we put our findings in context with the literature on non-Gaussian quantum state preparation, present further intuition, and briefly discuss future directions of research.